3antozz/Messaging-app/README.md

 ### 3. Setup the Frontend (Client)

-Open a new terminal window or tab:
+1- Open a new terminal window or tab:
 ```bash
 cd client
 npm install
 npm run dev
 ```
-**Rename the .env.example file to .env in the client/ directory**
+**2- Rename the .env.example file to .env in the client/ directory**

 > [!NOTE]
 > The frontend will run on http://localhost:5173 by default.